 Churches are strongly recommended, and in many cases legally required, to use the NHS Test and Trace App.
 See Church of England's guidance on this here.

 Churches and Cathedrals are considering how they can be of service to the nation through use as vaccination centres.
 The Church of England has issued some guidance to consider here.

-Churches and chapels that are able to hold services may be beginning to plan their Easter services.
+Churches and chapels will be planning Easter services.
 See this Church of England guidance for Lent, Holy Week and Easter here.